milkbottledude/woodlands-jb_tracker/Documentation.md

 The head tag contains the CSS for the website, although I'll probably be moving this to a separate CSS file moving forward 📁 to make the HTML file easier to read.
 This is very beginner CSS 👶🏻, nothing too fancy, so I wont go into everything in detail.

 I defined the [background](progress_pics/website_bg2.jpg) for the body (basically the entire website) in Line 10.
 Then I made the <body> element have all its elements inside align to the centre (Line 16).
-For the font colour I chose 'Alice Blue', but its really just white basically ⚪ (Line 14).
+For the font colour I chose 'Alice Blue', although its less blue than it is white ◻️ (Line 14).
+Basically white with a slight tint of blue 💧.

 For the top class (Line 19), it contains all the text in the website, which is just the title as well as the little slogan right below it.
-I wanted them to be well separated ↕️ from the top of the screen as well as the buttons to select the date and time, hence it has a top and bottom padding of 120px.
+I wanted them to be well separated ↕️ from the top of the screen, as well as from the 'select date and time' buttons, hence it has a top and bottom padding of 120px.
 The <body> is already aligned to the center, so theres no need for side padding.

-For the column class (Line 38), i wanted the date and time buttons to be side by side like in the Canva draft, so I added 'display: inline block' in Line 39.
-This makes the elements with class be side by side 📅🕒 instead of having a new row for every element.
-The column class is nested in <body>, so the buttons are aligned to the center.
+For the column class (Line 38), i wanted the date and time buttons to be side by side 📅🕒 like in the Canva draft and not have a new row for every element, so I added 'display: inline block' in Line 39.
+The column class is nested in <body>, so the group of buttons are aligned to the center.

 The "where-you-click" class is exactly that, its the class for the elements which you click on 👉🔘, the date and time buttons.
 I added a slightly grey border (Line 58) to the transparent button (Line 60).
 I rounded the button corners (Line 59) for a more aesthetic look and made the text colour white, although thats probably not necessary since I already defined a whitish text colour in <body>.